 By cutting meat out of your diet, you’re cutting out a major source of saturated fat.
 Saturated fat has been strongly connected to heart disease and bad cholesterol (LDL) over the years, although a more complicated picture is starting to emerge.

 You can make your own healthy salad dressing using just two ingredients: oil and vinegar.
 By mixing these together and drizzling it onto your salad, you can add flavor and zing without any extra saturated fat and sugar that store-bought brands often pack in.
-Use a healthy oil full of Omega-3 such as olive, linseed/flaxseed, or rapeseed.
-You can also use different types of vinegar such as balsamic or apple cider vinegar for a wider variety of flavors.

 Will I lose weight on a vegetarian diet?